 This site contains affiliate links.
 As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

-When done right, they can even reflect more light than the rest of your hair, making it look glossy and healthy.
+When done properly, highlights can reflect light more than the rest of your hair, making it appear shinier and healthier.

-Many people are super picky about where they get their highlights done.
-Some spend hundreds of dollars just to touch up their highlights at a swanky salon.
+Many people are very particular about where they get their highlights, with some spending hundreds of dollars at high-end salons.

-Highlighting your hair is the process of taking some locks and lightening up their shade to add depth and dimension to your mane.
+Highlighting your hair is the process of taking some locks and lightening up their shade to add depth and dimension to your locks.

-This can transform your hair from flat and one-dimensional in shade to fashionable and elegant because of the lighter tresses.
+This can transform your hair from flat and one-dimensional in shade to fashionable and elegant because of the lighter strands.

 One of the most common ways to get highlights is with the foiling technique.